-For small-scale UK loans, the History of Science Museum courier will remove the transport crate, returning with it at de-installation.
+For small-scale UK loans, the Museum of the History of Science courier will remove the transport crate, returning with it at de-installation.
 Where this is not practical, the borrower will be asked to provide suitable storage at the venue.
 The sealed crate must be stored in a secure, waterproof and pest-free environment maintained between 18-24°C temperature and 45-58% RH.
-Where these levels are not achievable, the crate must be allowed to acclimatise to this range at least two days before repacking.
+Where these levels are not achievable, the crate must be allowed to acclimatise to this range at least two days before re-packing.

-The condition of the loan may be monitored by the History of Science Museum through a visit by the Museum's conservator.
+The condition of the loan may be monitored by the Museum of the History of Science through a visit by the Museum's conservator.
 With long-term loans on a three year renewal cycle, this will automatically occur every three years prior to re-negotiation of the loan.
-The History of Science Museum conservator will check the condition of the item and that all agreed measures are in place.
+The Museum of the History of Science conservator will check the condition of the item and that all agreed measures are in place.
 The cost of such visits will be charged to the borrower.

-Access to History of Science Museum loans by History of Science Museum appointees must be allowed at all reasonable times (provided reasonable notice is given).
+Access to Museum of the History of Science loans by Museum of the History of Science appointees must be allowed at all reasonable times (provided reasonable notice is given).